Frequently Asked Questions

 Teaching Questions

-• Yes!
-Lessons include a short quick or writing assessment to assess mastery.
+Yes!
+Lessons include either a short quiz, a writing passage, or a project to assess mastery.
 Most units include an end-of-unit assessment, however some include research projects depending on the content area.

-• The units are not editable.
-In order to protect my work, and the work of the font and graphic artists we use, I sell the units as noneditable PDFs and slides.
+Our units are not editable.
+In order to protect our work, and the work of the font and graphic artists we use, we sell the units as noneditable PDFs and slides.

-There are occassional editable components in certain units, such as parent letters.
+There are occassional editable components in certain units, which is noted in the product description.

-• My units are designed for 2nd-5th grade students, although I have received positive reviews for lower and higher grades.
+Most units are designed for upper elementary school students, although I have received positive reviews for lower and higher grades.

-Depending on your class, you may be able to modify it for a lower or higher grade.
+Depending on your class, you may be able to modify the resources for a lower or higher grade.
 The texts are written at a third-grade reading level.
 Younger students may need assistance with reading the passages and completing the activities.
-Please read the unit descriptions and reviews before purchasing.
+Please read the unit descriptions and reviews before making a purchase.

 Many of our units include Standard Guides, which include Texas, Georgia, and the National Curriculum Standards for Social Studies.